-Many low income households have living expenses that exceed their income.
-Households often borrow from family members or friends, run up credit cards or unpaid bills that lead to a utility shut off or eviction.
+Many low-income households have living costs that exceed their income.
+Households often borrow from family members or friends, run up credit cards, or have unpaid bills that lead to a utility shut off or eviction.
 None of this is fraudulent activity; it is how most households survive tough times.

-If DTA thinks your income is too low to meet your rent or other expenses, a DTA worker may ask you questions about how you are getting by.
+If DTA thinks your income is too low to meet your rent or other costs when you apply for SNAP, a DTA worker may call and ask you questions about how you are getting by.
 It is very important that you answer DTA’s questions truthfully.

 These are typical situations that DTA should not consider questionable: